-Agent Steel is a Speed Metal band, formed in 1984 by lead vocalist John Cyriis.
+Agent Steel is a Speed Metal band, formed in 1984 by lead vocalist Johnny Cyriis.
 Cyriis came up with the name by channeling the idea of investigators (“Agents”, so to speak) who dissect supernormal occurrences within the fabric of time and space, and came to the conclusion that projecting the campaign of the Agents through the arts would probably be best done through Heavy Metal music — and thus the legendary name known as AGENT STEEL was created.
 (As of present day, however, John Cyriis came to the conclusion that he was wrong that it was best campaigned through Heavy Metal music).
 The first legal registration of the name (“AGENT STEEL”) was registered by Cyriis on July 23, 1984.

 Agent Steel was formed by Cyriis shortly after his firing from Megadeth in 1984, for Dave Mustaine was against the idea of playing the “Aliens Card.”
 (In all actuality, however, Agent Steel does not exclusively touch upon subject matter relating to the possibility of life existing on other galaxies — but instead the philosophical format of the band was presented in the form of a polemic.)

 After Simmons and Marshal left the band, Cyriis then recruited Juan Garcia and Kurt Colfelt.

 From December 1984 to February 1985, Agent Steel recorded their debut album, titled “Skeptics Apocalypse”, released in June ’85 by Combat Records.
 Till this day, Skeptics Apocalypse is a world-renowned Speed Metal classic; it’s most popular song, Agents of Steel, has over half a million listens on YouTube as of 2020.

-Due to a falling out with Cyriis, Colfelt left the band shortly thereafter and formed his own band, Holy Terror; Bernie Versailles replaced him shortly after.
+Colfelt left the band shortly thereafter and formed his own band, Holy Terror; Bernie Versailles replaced him shortly after.

 On October of ’85, Agent Steel began recording the EP Mad Locust Rising, which was finished and released in January 1986.
 Bassist George Robb left the band shortly after the EP’s release, to which he was replaced with Michael Zaputil of Letchen Grey.